Yuri Bezmenov

-Yuri Alexandrovich Bezmenov (Ю́рий Алекса́ндрович Безме́нов; December 11, 1939 – January 5, 1993; alias: Tomas David Schuman) was a Soviet journalist for Novosti Press Agency (APN) and a former PGU KGB informant who defected to Canada.
+Yuri Alexandrovich Bezmenov (Ю́рий Алекса́ндрович Безме́нов; December 11, 1939 – January 5, 1993; alias: Tomas David Schuman) was a Soviet journalist for Novosti Press Agency (APN).
+In 1970, as a member of the Soviet mission in New Delhi, India, Bezmenov defected to the West and was re-settled in Canada pursuant to an arrangement between US and Canadian security agencies.

-After being assigned to a station in India, Bezmenov eventually grew to love the people and the culture of India.
-At the same time, he began to resent the KGB-sanctioned repression of intellectuals who dissented from Moscow's policies and he decided to defect to the West.
-Bezmenov is best remembered for his anti-communist lectures and books published in the 1960s, 1970s, and 1980s.
+Bezmenov is best remembered for his anti-Marxist, anti-Soviet lectures and books published in the 1980s.

 Early life and student years (1939–1963)

 Bezmenov was born in 1939 in Mytishchi, near Moscow, to Russian parents.
-His father was a high ranking Soviet Army officer, later put in charge of inspecting Soviet troops in foreign countries, such as Mongolia and Cuba.
+Bezmenov stated that his father was a high ranking Soviet Army officer, later put in charge of inspecting Soviet troops in foreign countries, such as the Mongolian People's Republic and Cuba.
 Bezmenov's father died in the 1970s.
-When Bezmenov was seventeen, he entered the Institute of Oriental Languages, a part of the Moscow State University which was under the direct control of the KGB and the Communist Party Central Committee.
+When Bezmenov was seventeen, he entered the Institute of Oriental Languages.
 In addition to languages, he studied history, literature, and music, and became an expert on Indian culture.
-During his second year, Bezmenov sought to look like a person from India; his teachers encouraged this because graduates of the school were employed as diplomats, foreign journalists, or spies.
+During his second year, Bezmenov sought to look like a person from India; his teachers encouraged this because graduates of the school were employed abroad as diplomats, journalists or spies.

-As a Soviet student, he was required to take compulsory military training in which he was taught how to play "strategic war games" using the maps of foreign countries, as well as how to interrogate prisoners of war.
+Bezmenov later alleged that he was required as a Soviet student to take compulsory military training in which he was taught how to play "strategic war games" using the maps of foreign countries, as well as how to interrogate prisoners of war.

-Life in India, propaganda work, and disillusionment (1963–1970)
+Life in India (1963–1970)

 After graduating in 1963, Bezmenov spent two years in India working as a translator and public relations officer with the Soviet economic aid group Soviet Refineries Constructions, which built refinery complexes.